alcaitiff/bb-browser/README.md

-# Warsaw Browser
+# BB Browser

-As últimas versões do warsaw exige a presença do systemd para executar.
+O warsaw exige a presença do systemd para executar.
-Para isso, foi necessário chamar o `/sbin/init` no momento do boot do container.
+Para isso é necessário chamar o `/sbin/init` no momento do boot do container.

 ## Podman vs Docker